bgarcial/sentia-assessment/Documentation/README.md

 - `azure_tenant`, is the directory ID of my Azure Active Directory.
 From it I can manage access to multiple subscriptions.
 This `azure_tenant` is necessary to get it to login from `az login` using a service principal.
 - `database_host`, is the MySQL database hostname given from the ARM template [here](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L376)
 - `database_name`, is the database which will be created in this release pipeline and it will store the Wordpress site tables.
 - `database_password`, this is the password used to access to MySQL database server.
-It was given from the ARM template parameter [here](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L387) and its value was assigned
+It was given from the ARM template parameter [here](https://github.com/bgarcial/sentia-assessment/blob/master/Deployments/ARMTemplates/Infrastructure/AzResourceGroupDeploymentApproach/testing.json#L387) and its value was assigned Overrride template parameters
 - database_user
 - image_tag
 - new_db_passwd_user_to_be_created